juji/EmailParserPHP/README.md

 ```

-Result:
+Result:<br />
-(yes, all header keys has been converted to lowercaps for my pleasure in coding)
+( all header keys has been converted to lowercaps, because i like it )

     the text
     Array